I reduced token usage for my app by 80%

 Three.
 Thousand.
 Tokens.

-My first thought was that vibe coding finally caught up with me.
+My first thought was that vibe coding had finally caught up with me.
 I figured the coding agent must've created some infinite loop or something stupid.

-But on further inspection I realised nope - this was all me.
+But on further inspection I realised nope this was all me.
 I did this.

 What the hell was happening

-Here's what I'd built:
+Here's what I had built:

 My first idea: use a cheaper model

-Obvious fix right?
+Easy fix right?
 Downgrade the models.

 My theory was I could use a dumber model with better prompts to get the same result.
 Like maybe gpt-5-mini isn't as smart but if I'm super specific about what I want maybe it'll work?